mikecormier/ConSplice/README.md

 > **_NOTE:_** The example above creates and install the ConSplice CLI into a new conda environment.
 You must activate the new conda environment using `conda activate <environment name>` to use ConSplice.

-Install from GitHub.
+*Install from GitHub*.
 (Although you can install from GitHub, we recommend you install ConSplice using conda)

 ```
     git clone https://github.com/mikecormier/ConSplice